-Lakshmi Devi (in pink saree) and Anjanama (in blue saree) were interviewed by Ineke Bezembinder, Communication and Office Manager at Women on Wings, during Grameena Vikas Kendram’s (GVK) annual meet 2019 earlier this year.
+Lakshmi Devi (in pink saree) and Anjanama (in blue saree) were interviewed by Ineke Bezembinder, Communication and Office Manager at Women on Wings, during Grameena Vikas Kendram’s (GVK) annual meet 2019.
 The Women on Wings partner runs a number of innovative projects that include organic cotton, water and soil conservation.
 Also, GVK creates opportunity for horticultural labour and marginalized farmers to earn extra income by collection, processing and sale of premature fallen sweet oranges that otherwise go as waste.
 A naturally occurring bioflavonoid called ‘Hesperidin’ is present in these dropped fruits which has value in pharmaceutical industry.

 Working for educating grandchildren